AP FACT CHECK: Trump’s wall mirage, immigrant stereotypes

 With another possible government shutdown looming, and illegal immigration still at the heart of the budget dispute, Trump is pulling out the stops to portray his proposed wall as essential to public safety, including stemming crime.
 As he’s done repeatedly, Trump also defied the record in claiming that the wall that Congress has refused to pay for is rapidly coming together anyway.

-Trump addressed the subjects at a White House meeting with sheriffs before leaving for El Paso, Texas, for an evening rally.
-A look at a few of his comments:
+Trump addressed the subjects at an El Paso, Texas, rally Monday night and an earlier White House meeting with sheriffs.
+A look at some of his comments:

 THE FACTS: There’s less going on here than his words convey.
 Construction is getting started on merely 14 miles (23 kilometers) of extended barrier, approved by Congress about a year ago in an appropriation that also authorized money to renovate and strengthen some existing fencing.
 The extension will be in Texas’ Rio Grande Valley.
 That’s not a “big, big portion” of the grand project he promised in his campaign and countless times since — a wall that, combined with existing fencing and natural barriers, would seal the nearly 2,000-mile (3,200-kilomete) border with Mexico.